martijnvanschie/github-actions/get-dotnet-versions/README.md

 ### `version-assembly`

-The version acording to the `AssemblyVersion` format.
+The version according to the `AssemblyVersion` format.

 ### `version-file`

-The version acording to the `FileVersion` format.
+The version according to the `FileVersion` format.

 ### `version-informational`

-The version acording to the `InformationalVersion` format.
+The version according to the `InformationalVersion` format.

 ### `version-package`

-The version acording to the `PackageVersion` format.
+The version according to the `PackageVersion` format.

 ### `version-build`